This is a very common Fantasy-genre trope. It's a way of explaining away various others, such as Joker Immunity, Failure Is the Only Option, etc.

 That being said, it's quite clear that in the end Ahura Mazda will triumph over Angra Mainyu, so Zoroastrianism isn't of the "balance for balance's sake" school of thought. note To elaborate, traditional Zoroastrian thought holds that good and evil are, more or less, balanced in the present age of "mixing", in which good and evil forces are present in the world in roughly equal amounts.
 However, Zoroastrians hope and work towards an ultimate triumph of good over evil and the permanent banishment of Angra Mainyu from the universe.
 Angra Mainyu loses not because he's less powerful than Ahura Mazda per se, but because the nature of evil is inherently ignorant and self-defeating.

 Contrary to popular belief, not present in Daoism or anything else that uses the yin-yang symbol.
-Yin and Yang represent harmony through complementary opposites like dark/light, female/male, earth/sky, etc. In such philosophies, evil is generally seen as something that disrupts harmony, i.e., not part of yin or yang.
+Yin and Yang represent harmony through complementary opposites like dark/light, female/male, earth/sky, etc. In such philosophies, morality is seen as a social construct rather than a cosmic absolute (like in Zoroastrianism).
+The closest thing to 'evil' in the western sense is anything that disrupts harmony, i.e., not part of yin or yang.

 Ancient Egyptian religion focused heavily on a balance between creation and destruction, worship being done primarily to keep the destructive forces (often translated as demons) from getting too out of control.
 It still fits this trope since the biggest baddest destroyer, Apep, was evil and its primary opponent, Ra, was good.